 When you are able to take a look at what blame is doing for your spouse and have compassion you will be on the path towards a blame-free marriage.
 I will share a few stories (names changed ) and what has worked with couples who joined my empowered love online program.

-First, let’s explore whether the blame is happening in your marriage
+First, let’s explore whether the blame game is happening in your relationship.

 Signs of blame in marriage – what statements are true for you?